Pavanshub/AgeCalculator/README.md

 ## ✨  Description ✨

 ### The Age Calculator is a simple tool that allows users to calculate their age based on their date of birth.
-This README file provides essential information for understanding, setting up, and using the Age Calculator application.

  **[Live Demo](https://agecalculatorbykrishna.netlify.app/)**